palatej/palatej.github.io/pages/ssf/algorithms/dk.md

 Contrary to the usual array algorithm, we don’t compute a complete triangularization: processing the first rows, which correspond to the measurement equations, is indeed sufficient.
 So, in the case of a univariate series, we just have to use a single householder reflection to compute the next $B_{t+1}$.
 To be noted that that formulation shows in an obvious way that the rank of $B_t$ will decrease by $rank(F_{\infty t})$ at each step.
 That implies that, after every iteration, the matrix $B_t$ becomes smaller and the computations less expensive.

+### Implementation

+The Diffuse initialization is implemented in several classes

+* The "Durbin Koopman" initialization of the filter is provided by the class `demetra.ssf.dk.DurbinKoopmanInitializer`
+* The corresponding "Durbin Koopman" smoother is provided by the class `demetra.ssf.dk.DiffuseSmoother`
+* The "Partial square root" initialization of the filter is provided by the class  `demetra.ssf.dk.sqrt.DiffuseSquareRootInitializer`
+* The corresponding diffuse square root smoother is provided by the class  `demetra.ssf.dk.sqrt.DiffuseSquareRootSmoother`.